chuckconway/conway-endpoints/README.md

 ## Getting Started

-There are 3 use cases for Endpoint:
+There are 3 implementations of Endpoints:

 1. An endpoint where we know the incoming type and the outgoing type.